-Pursuant to the ESA, the use of aircraft and aerial targets during training activities as described under Alternative 1 may affect Bermuda petrels, piping plovers, roseate terns, red knots, Indiana bats, or northern long-eared bats, and would have no effect on piping plover critical habitat.
-The Navy will consult with the USFWS as required by Section 7(a)(2) of the ESA in this regard.
+Pursuant to the ESA, the use of aircraft and aerial targets during training activities as described under Alternative 1 would have no effect on piping plover critical habitat, but may affect Bermuda petrels, piping plovers, roseate terns, red knots, Indiana bats, and northern long-eared bats.
+The Navy has consulted with the USFWS as required by section 7(a)(2) of the ESA in this regard.